Solesty/desktop-django/Readme.md

-# Foobar
+# Desktop Django

-Executable Django is an executable web application.
+Desktop Django is an executable web application.
 The goal is to create a simple desktop application that can run on Windows/Linux/Mac Operating Systems.
 The UI of the application will be done with ElectronJS

 ## Building File
 ```bash